macedoj/robotics-domain-ontology/README.md

 # robotics-domain-ontology
 The Robotics Domain Ontology (RDO) describes the basic entities of a common Indoor Robot domain.
-Using as a base the Information Artifact Ontology (IAO).
 It contains RDO-specific classes and axioms as well as imports from:
     1. Information Artifact Ontology (IAO)
     2. Units of measurement ontology (UO)
     3. The Software Ontology (SWO)